ARION

 “This is larger than anything we’ve seen so far,” said the husky, peering ahead and spotting more of the tracks.
 “We must be careful.
 These marks are recent.”

-“No doubt there are more life forms out in the forest than out in the crater.”
+“No doubt there are more life forms in the rainforest than out in the crater.”

 Dean looked up at Ginger and nodded.
 “It’s bipedal, walking on two feet, and drags a heavy tail.”